LexCC/swift-learning/README.md

       + Convert Hex to binary: 0011(3) 0000(0) 1001(9) 1000(8)
       + Convert binary to decimal: 0011000010011000=12440
       + Ans: Partition=12440
++ If the object is over the threshold (default: 5G), data would be fragmentd.
++ Storage Policy: Erasure coding (EC)
+  + Proxy server streams an object and buffers up a segment (Portion of object's content) of data (size is configurable).
+  + Proxy server invokes PyECLib to code data into smaller fragments (Encode the segment and cut into multiple chunks), if clients wants to read data just get the fragments aka fragment archives (If one fragment is missing, just find the other copy), then decode and concatnate into the segment.
+    + Object reconstructor: Check all fragments and its peer, fix by copy the peer and replace to the broken fragments.
+  + Proxy server send out the fragments based on ring.
+  + Repeat until client is done sending data.
 <details>
   <summary>Logical to physical mapping caculation code</summary>